goomies/wamp-indexer/README.md

 This script was made to aid the process of migrating PHP and MySQL based websites.
 It has additional features for WordPress and Drupal but works for most other similar CMSes.

 # Template & dependencies for Data :
-- Title of project : name of folder from your git or local project inside `www`
+- Title of the repository : name of the folder from your git or local project inside `www`
 - Thumbnail : `screenshot.png` to put inside each project folder
-- Description : `README.md` from project folder git or other
+- Description : `README.md` from your git project folder or other

 ## Screenshot
 ![Image of Yaktocat](http://goomie.fr/img/screen.png)